Rosette Harmonic Mappings: Introduction

+It would be interesting to know further examples of harmonic mappings on the unit disk for which the boundary extensions have arcs of constancy mapping onto vertices, for which the boundary correspondence is continuous, and for which there exists a minimal surface lift with a piecewise constant height function over the boundary of the harmonic mapping.

-This article is organized as follows: In Section 2, the properties of the $_{2}F_{1}$ hypergeometric functions utilized in the definition of the rosette harmonic mappings are described.
-In Section 3, the rosette harmonic mappings are defined and their rotational and reflective symmetries are explored.
-In Section 4 we describe the boundary and arcs and the nodes and cusps seen there.
-In particular, we highlight a remarkable situation in which the analytic and co-analytic parts "cancel" on $\partial U,$ leading to arcs of constancy in the extension to the boundary.
-This has significant consequences for the associated minimal surface that lifts from this map, as described in \cite{AbdullahMcDougall}.
+The sections following this introduction are organized as follows: In Section 2, the properties of the $_{2}F_{1}$ hypergeometric functions utilized in the definition of the rosette harmonic mappings are described.
+In Section 3, the rosette harmonic mappings are defined and their rotational and reflectional symmetries are explored.
+In Section 4 we describe the boundary, that is piecewise smooth between the nodes and cusps that together form the image of the unit circle.
+In particular, we highlight the remarkable situation in which the rosette harmonic mapping is constant on alternating arcs that partition the unit circle.
 In Section 5 we use the argument principle for harmonic functions to show that the rosette harmonic mappings are in fact univalent.
-We also describe a computationally efficient way to construct the image of the unit disk by using rotations of a smaller "fundamental set".
+We also describe a computationally efficient way to construct the image of the unit disk by using rotations of a smaller ``fundamental set".